SJ47/my-not-todo-list/README.md

 A customer should be able to:

--   [x] Mobile first design
+:white_check_mark:&nbsp; Mobile first design

--   [x] Tasks can be added
+:white_check_mark:&nbsp; Tasks can be added

--   [x] Tasks can be edited (by typing over exist task)
+:white_check_mark:&nbsp; Tasks can be edited (by typing over exist task)

--   [x] ask can be marked as completed
+:white_check_mark:&nbsp; Task can be marked as completed

--   [x] Completed tasks can be unchecked by pressing Check mark to put back as active task
+:white_check_mark:&nbsp; Completed tasks can be unchecked by pressing Check mark to put back as active task

--   [x] Completed task can be deleted
+:white_check_mark:&nbsp; Completed task can be deleted

--   [x] Completed tasks are moved to completed Tasks window
+:white_check_mark:&nbsp; Completed tasks are moved to completed Tasks window

--   [x] Completed task has strike through or feint or both
+:white_check_mark:&nbsp; Completed task has strike through or feint or both

 ## Extensions

--   [x] Tasks are saved to a backend database using MongoDB
+:white_check_mark:&nbsp; Tasks are saved to a backend database using MongoDB

--   [ ] Move backend DB to the cloud eg. MongoDB Atlas so it can be accessed from multiple devices
+❌ &nbsp;Move backend DB to the cloud eg. MongoDB Atlas so it can be accessed from multiple devices

 ## Advanced Extensions

--   [ ] Mobile / React Native version of app
+❌ &nbsp;Mobile / React Native version of app

--   [ ] Login/authentication to ToDo app
+❌ &nbsp;Login/authentication to ToDo app

--   [ ] Mobile version can swipe left on task to DELETE from main list
+❌ &nbsp;Mobile version can swipe left on task to DELETE from main list

 ## Screenshot of App